lwindolf/lzone-cheat-sheets/Cheat Sheets/Languages/When to start pattern.md

 ### Config Management

 - when you need to merge multiple sources of configuration
-- when you different config source have different lifecycles
+- when your different config source have different lifecycles
+- when you have config inheritance (and need to merge configs)

+### Variant Management

+This is about introducing build time configuration and software+config stack management

+- once you have >2-3 customers with alternatives in the software stack or configuration complexity

 ### Plugins